microsoft/BotBuilder-Samples/composer-samples/csharp_dotnetcore/projects/51.teams-messaging-extensions-action/teamsmessagingextensionsaction/README.md

-# Experimental Status
-1) The code-first sample will return an empty MessagingExtensionActionResponse in OnTeamsMessagingExtensionSubmitActionAsync when an action CommandId is not found.
-This comes into play for the OnTeamsMessagingExtensionFetchTaskAsync, which will result in this happening when the "Close" button is pressed.
-2) Error handling is a little different.
-This sample uses OnError, and handles the possible error from OnTeamsMessagingExtensionFetchTaskAsync, but for other errors its undetermined what should happen.
-Nothing maybe?

 # Welcome to your new bot

 This Bot Project was created using the Empty Bot template, and contains a minimal set of files necessary to have a working bot.